xiaoylu/leetcode_category/TopologicalSort/Readme.md

 # Topological Sort
 To find out the order of nodes in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
-* remove the node with out-degree ZERO iteratively
+* remove the node with ZERO in-degree/out-degree, record this node
 * update the degree of other node pointing to this removed node

 Keep doing this you will obtain a topological order of the nodes